How We Got Started

 Maine Prisoner Re-Entry Network’s first meeting in Auburn had 5 people, the next had 20+, and the meetings just kept growing as word spread that this first-of-its-kind thing was happening in Central Maine.
 It became apparent that there are numerous organizations(silos) doing amazing work assisting returning citizens, but most did not know each other, or how their work fit into the bigger picture of coordinated re-entry services.

-To date, the Maine Prisoner Re-Entry Network (MPRN) has conducted and continues to convene community re-entry meetings in Augusta, Auburn, Bangor, So.
+To date, the Maine Re-Entry Network (MERN) has conducted and continues to convene community re-entry meetings in Augusta, Auburn, Bangor, So.
 Portland, Westbrook, Rockland, Somerset County Jail, and Maine State Prison with more meetings planned for Kennebec County Sheriff’s Office, York County, Aroostook County, Belfast, and Downeast.

-The Maine Prisoner Re-Entry Network (MPRN) is made up of member community organizations, agencies, non-profits, prison ministries, Department of Corrections Representatives, County Jail Officers, employers, former inmates, and individuals directly or indirectly involved with prisoner re-entry
+The Maine Re-Entry Network (MERN) is made up of member community organizations, agencies, non-profits, prison ministries, Department of Corrections Representatives, County Jail Officers, employers, former inmates, and individuals directly or indirectly involved with prisoner re-entry

-Sign up to receive our MPRN Newsletter and related community announcements.
-Remember to send us your event flyers and important meeting dates via email to firstname.lastname@example.org so we can share it with the thousands of MPRN friends statewide.
+Sign up to receive our MERN Newsletter and related community announcements.
+Remember to send us your event flyers and important meeting dates via email to firstname.lastname@example.org so we can share it with the thousands of MERN friends statewide.

 Get In Touch